 Throughout history artists, thinkers and philosophers from nearly every major culture have understood that what we experience of this physical world is often through our five senses.
 Many of them also understood that the physical world is composed of a combination of five fundamental elements.
 According to the Vedas these are: akash [ether/space], vayu [air], agni [fire], apas [water] and prithvi [earth].
 Each has its own character, both eternal and perishable.

 My aims to visually depict those elements through the fluid combination of watercolours.
-Visual descriptions of places I’ve been each of these works is an attempt to capture the mood and moment of the place.
+Visual descriptions of places I’ve visited, each of these works is an attempt to capture the mood and moment of the place.
 Created ‘en pléin air’ and mostly completed on-site, each is a moment in time and emotion.
 The 16 x 5 proportion is simply a framework in which to create each work.

 The five elements are: